bmphx2/JSTargetFuzzer-v1.0/README.md

 ## Experimental Package

 ### RQ1
-All the statistics for RQ1 are saved in CSV files within ./programs/data/ folder during the execution, for analysis utilize the `streamlit` client.
+The results for RQ1 are saved in CSV files within ./programs/data/ folder, for analysis utilize the `streamlit` client.
 * Install StreamLit
 ```bash
 pip install streamlit